Skip to content

 We continue to pioneer sustainable solutions.

-EMCS Industries Ltd. continues to pioneer solutions that reduce costs, improve performance, and protect the marine environment.
-We are committed to improving the sustainability of our oceans.
-As climate change, changing biodiversity, and human impact takes effect over time, we endeavor to research, innovate and contribute knowledge to the Blue Economy.
+Our company continues to develop solutions that reduce costs, enhance performance, and safeguard the marine environment.
+We are dedicated to enhancing the sustainability of our oceans amid challenges like climate change, shifting biodiversity, and increasing human impact.
+We strive to contribute valuable insights to the Blue Economy through ongoing research and innovation.

-INTEGRITY is one of our core values.
-We understand integrity to be about accountability and commitment in all we do.
-In line with Goal 14 (Life Below Water) of the 17 goals for ocean sustainability and development laid out by The United Nations Department of Economic and Social Affairs, we are actively committed to being accountable for respecting and looking after the oceans and seas.
+Integrity is one of our core values, encompassing accountability and commitment in all our actions.
+Aligned with Goal 14 (Life Below Water) of the United Nations’ 17 goals for ocean sustainability and development, we are dedicated to being accountable for respecting and preserving the oceans and seas.

 Research mandate